-One of the use cases addressed by ARCADIAN-IoT, and where the framework is going to be validated, i.e., the Emergency and Surveillance domain, revolves around the usage of drones for security monitoring of individuals on the move.
-In such a scope, it has been specified that IoT device identification in ARCADIAN-IoT is supported by DIDs and network credentials.
+One of the use cases where ARCADIAN-IoT framework was applied and validated was in the Emergency and Surveillance domain.
+This use case revolves around the usage of drones for security monitoring of individuals on the move.
+In this scope, it has been specified that IoT devices identification in ARCADIAN-IoT is supported simultaneously by DIDs and network credentials.
 Nevertheless, the IETF DRIP (Drone Identification Protocol) has been identified as potentially relevant and worth monitoring in the future.
+DRIP's goal is to specify how Remote Identification (RID) can be made trustworthy and available in both internet and local-only connected scenarios (e.g. emergency situations).
+RID is the ability of a drone in flight to provide identification and location information that can be received by other parties through a broadcast signal.